keu/docs/astro/cli-release-notes.md

 ### New Command to Parse DAGs for Errors

 `astrocloud dev parse` is a new Astro CLI command that allows you to run a basic test against your Astro project to ensure that essential aspects of your code are properly formatted.
-This includes the DAG integrity test that is run with `astro dev pytest`, which checks that your DAGs are written properly enough to render properly in the Airflow UI.
+This includes the DAG integrity test that is run with `astro dev pytest`, which checks that your DAGs are written properly enough to render in the Airflow UI.

-This command is meant to replace the need to run `astrocloud dev restart` consecutively during the DAG authoring or troubleshooting process to see if your DAGs became available in the Airflow UI.
-Now, you can quickly run `astro dev parse` and see DAG errors directly in your terminal without having to restart all Airflow services locally.
+This command was built to replace the need to constantly run `astrocloud dev restart` during troubleshooting to see if your DAGs render in the Airflow UI.
+Now, you can quickly run `astro dev parse` and see import and syntax errors directly in your terminal without having to restart all Airflow services locally.
+For more complex testing, we still recommend using `astrocloud dev pytest`, which allows you to run other custom tests in your project.

-For more complex or custom testing, we recommend using `astrocloud dev pytest`.
 For more information about `astro dev parse`, see the [CLI Command Reference](cli-reference/astrocloud-dev-parse.md).
 For more guidance on testing DAGs locally, see [Test DAGs Locally](test-and-troubleshoot-locally.md#test-dags-locally).

 ### `astrocloud deploy` Parses DAGs by Default